 The University of Houston-Victoria recognizes that student disability records contain highly confidential information and are to be treated as such.
 Therefore, all information pertaining to students who register with Disability Services is maintained in a confidential file and is considered part of the student’s education record.
-This information may only be disclosed to a third party with the written permission of the student, or as is permitted by federal law and university policy.
+This information may only be disclosed to a third party with the written permission of the student, or as is permitted by federal and/or state law and university policy.

 University of Houston System Policy stipulates: